adrianzgaljic/ColorCalibration/README.md

 ### Using a neural network

-Neural netwrok seems to produce fair results but is unacceptably slow because it needs to be trained in real time.
+Neural network seems to produce fair results, but is unacceptably slow because it needs to be trained in real time.
-Project can be found here: https://github.com/adrianzgaljic/ColorCalibratorNN Here are results using 3, 4 and 5 colors:
+The project can be found here: https://github.com/adrianzgaljic/ColorCalibratorNN Here are results using 3, 4 and 5 colors: